PowerShell/DSC/docs/reference/schemas/config/functions/concat.md

 The `concat()` function combines multiple values and returns the concatenated values as a single string.
 Separate each value with a comma.
 The `concat()` function is variadic.
 You must pass at least two values to the function.
-The function can accept up to `18446744073709551615` arguments.
+The function can accept any number of arguments.

 The function concatenates the input values without any joining character.
 It accepts only strings and integers as input values.